TheSilvered/nest/docs/c_api/c_api-encoding.md

 **Description:**

-The signature of a function that encodesa a code point with a certain encoding writing the output to a buffer.
+The signature of a function that encodes a code point with a certain encoding writing the output to a buffer.

 !!!warning